rhcad/hello-react/README.md

 ## What you get

 - React 0.14
-- ES6 & JSX to ES5 via babel
+- ES6 and JSX to ES5 via babel
-- ES6 & JSX validation via ESLint
+- ES6 and JSX validation via ESLint
 - webpack with react hot loader
 - Grunt tasks